chef-boneyard/devops-kungfu/talk-notes.md

   <li> These four things are the evolutionary arc of your practice - in the beginning, you learn from others
   <li> As you grow, you will use the forms others have used to learn about the deeper meaning and philosophy
   <li> The more you apply them in practice, the less reliant on the forms you will be - it all just becomes the natural flow
-  <li> 'Do not be timid about the scope or the influence - we are re-inventing the way we run businesses"
+  <li> 'Do not be timid about the scope or the influence - we are re-inventing the way we run businesses'
   <li> Leading you, and anyone else, to be where those of us with already strong Kung Fu are - uniquely suited to our task
 </ul>
 </slide>